Dr Katy Morgan

 in Medical Statistics

 One of my main research interests is in the statistical methodology of clinical trials.
 I hold a MRC Skills Development Fellowship, during which I will be looking at ways of improving the statistical efficiency of randomised controlled trials through their design, focusing on trials that look for a difference in slopes over time and series of N-of-1 trials.

 I studied Natural Sciences at the University of Cambridge, and completed a PhD in particle physics at Durham University.
 I then retrained as a medical statistician through an NIHR research methods fellowship.
 As part of the fellowship I obtained an MSc in Medical Statistics from LSHTM and worked at the Pragmatic Clinical Trials Unit, Queen Mary University of London.
 I joined the School as a research fellow in 2014.

 I give lectures on the Frequentist Statistical Inference module of the Medical Statistics MSc.
-I also help in various practical sessions including those for Statistical Computing (Stata).
+I also help in various practical sessions including those for Robust Methods.